A number of food truck festivals take place in Metro Vancouver each year including in Coquitlam, Burnaby, Chilliwack and other communities.

 Greater Vancouver Food Truck Festival Events

-Formerly called the Fraser Valley Food Truck Festival, the Greater Vancouver Food Truck Festival hosts a number of other medium-sized food truck events at various times of the year.
+Formerly called the Fraser Valley Food Truck Festival, the Greater Vancouver Food Truck Festival hosts a number of medium-sized food truck events at various times of the year.

-2023 events included the following:
+Events last year included the following:

 See the Greater Vancouver Food Truck Festival website for details about upcoming events.